- BA Mathematics, The University of California at Berkeley, 1984

 - PhD Mathematics, The University of California at Berkeley, 1991

 - The University of Illinois at Urbana-Champaign, Founder Professor of Computer Science, 2014-present.
-Special Advisor to Department Head 2019-present; Associate Chair for Computer Science 2017-2018.
-Affiliate in the departments of Mathematics, Electrical and Computer Engineering, Bioengineering, Statistics, Plant Biology, Animal Biology, and Entomology.
+Special Advisor to Department Head 2019-present; Associate Head for Computer Science 2017-2018 and 2019-present.
+Affiliate in the departments of Mathematics, Electrical and Computer Engineering, Bioengineering, Statistics, Plant Biology, Entomology, and Ecology, Evolution, and Behavior.
 Affiliate in the National Center for Supercomputing Applications (NCSA), Coordinated Sciences Laboratory (CSL), and member of the Carl R. Woese Institute for Genomic Biology (IGB).
 Affiliate in the PEEC program.

 - The University of Texas at Austin, David Bruton Jr. Professor of Computer Science, 2003-2014

 - David and Lucile Packard Foundation Fellow (1996)